intentor/adic/README.md

 1. Currently, any objects that are updateable are not removed from the update's list when they're not in use anymore.
 So, it's recommended to implement the `Adic.IUpdatable` interface only on singleton or transient objects that will live until the scene is destroyed;
 2. When the scene is destroyed, the update's list is cleared.
 So, any objects that will live between scenes that implement the `Adic.IUpdatable` interface will not be readded to the list. **It's recommeded to use updateable objects only on the context of a single scene**.
+3. Be aware of singleton objects on containers that will live through scenes.
+Eventually these objects may try to use references that may not exist anymore.

 #### Dependencies